ksator/lab_management/README.md

 Without a workflow that ensures a "single source of authority" for each section of their configuration, the "configure exclusive" workflow is preferred.

-In both scenario, the automation should handle the conflicts.
+In both scenarios, the automation should handle the conflicts.

 Into this repository I am using "configure exclusive" as it is for a lab management so there is not a "single source of authority" for each section of the configuration